 The Army depends on high-quality young people wanting to join for rewarding and exciting careers.
-Despite the reduction in the overall numbers of personnel, the Army is still recruiting and training to replace those personnel who leave the Services at the end of their contracts.
+Despite the reduction in the overall numbers of personnel, the Army is still recruiting and training to replace those personnel who leave at the end of their contracts.

 The current debt crisis is the greatest strategic threat to the UK's security and so it is only right that, along with other departments in the Public Sector, our budget should be reduced.
 This has forced the Army to look at how we can work more efficiently and maximising the effectiveness of our reserve forces is one of the ways of achieving this.